Hasbro: Hassenfeld Brothers

 In 1960, Henry died and Merrill took over the parent company, and his older brother Harold ran the pencil-making business of Empire Pencil.
 Hassenfeld Brothers expanded to Canada with Hassenfeld Brothers (Canada) Ltd. in 1961.

 In 1962, Hasbro purchased the former Potter & Johnston manufacturing company building on Newport Avenue in Pawtucket, Rhode Island.
 The Pawtucket plant facilities were eventually expanded to over 300,000 square feet.

 In 1963 the company introduced Flubber, but reports of sore throats and rashes from the product and knock-offs prompted an investigation by the Food and Drug Administration and a voluntary recall by Hassenfeld Brothers.
 The company was approached in 1963 to license a toy based on The Lieutenant, which they turned down because they did not want to be tied to a possibly short-lived television series.
 Instead, Hassenfeld Brothers produced the G.I.
-Joe toy in 1964 which they termed an "action figure" in order to market it to boys who wouldn't want to play with dolls.
+Joe toy in 1964 which they termed an "action figure" in order to market it to boys who would not want to play with dolls.
 In 1964 and 1965, G.I.
 Joe accounted for two-thirds of Hassenfeld's sales.